skymakerolof/dxf/README.md

 There is an ES5 and ES6 example in the ```examples/``` directory that show how to use the library, but there are 3 basic steps:

 1. Parse the DXF contents using ```dxf.parseString(<contents>)```.
 This will return an object representation of the DXF contents.
-1. Denormalise the entities into an array using ```dxf.denormalize(<parsed>)```.
-After Step 1, the entities are still in the block hierarchy of the DXF file, denormalizing will create the *resulting* entities with the block transforms applied.
+1. Denormalise the entities into an array using ```dxf.denormalise(<parsed>)```.
+After Step 1, the entities are still in the block hierarchy of the DXF file, denormalising will create the *resulting* entities with the block transforms applied.
 1. (Optional) Create an SVG using ```dxf.toSVG(<parsed>, <options>)```.
 Please refer to the SVG section below regarding limitations.
 Options supported are ```interpolationsPerSplineSegment```, with default = 25, e.g. ```dxf.toSVG(<parsed>, {interpolationsPerSplineSegment: 10})```

 ## Running the Examples